 14. Develop a Marketing Plan

-You might be a great speaker, but are you good at marketing yourself?
+You might be a great public speaker, but are you good at marketing yourself?

 You can’t reach your goals—or your audience—if you don’t have a marketing plan.
-Make sure you include both short-term and long-term goals.
+Make sure you include both short-term and long-term goals for marketing platforms, revenue and social media strategy.

 15. Hire a Marketing or Public Relations Expert